pymeshtool

 - Raises:

-ValueError – If threshold is negative.
+ValueError – If the threshold value is negative.

 See also

-- extract_surface(*, setops='', coords=None, edge_threshold=0.0, angle_threshold=0.0, distance=0.0, lower_distance=0.0, hybrid_meshes=True, reindex_nodes=False, return_mapping=False)
+- extract_surface(*, setops='', coords=None, edge_threshold=0.0, angle_threshold=0.0, distance=0.0, lower_distance=0.0, hybrid_meshes=True, reindex_nodes=True, return_mapping=False)

 Extract a sequence of surfaces defined by set operations on element tags.
 The format of the operations is: tagA1,tagA2,[surfA1,surfA2..]..[+-:]tagB1,tagB2,[surfB1,surfB2..].. where tag regions separated by ‘,’ will be unified into sub-meshes and their surface is computed.
 Alternatively, surfaces can be provided directly by *.surf files (only basename, no extension).
 If two surfaces are separated by ‘-’, the rhs surface will be removed from the lhs surface (set difference).
 Similarly, using ‘+’ will compute the surface union and if the sub-meshes are separated by ‘:’, the set intersection of the two sub-mesh surfaces will be computed. individual operations are separated by ‘;’.
+An empty set operation will extract the entire surface.
+If coordinates are provided by the coords argument, the extracted surfaces will be further restricted to those elements reachable by surface edge- traversal starting from the surface vertices closest to the given points.
+Blocking edges can be defined by setting the edge_threshold value.
+If angle_threshold is specified, vertices are blocked where the angle between the normal vector and the normal vector of the start vertex is greater than the threshold value.
+To restrict the size of the surface edge-traversal, the arguments distance and lower_distance can be specified.

 - Parameters: